 The participants, whether supporters or opponents of capital punishment, reported shifting their attitudes slightly in the direction of the first comparison they read.
 After reading the more detailed descriptions of the two comparisons, almost all returned to their original belief regardless of the evidence provided, pointing to details that supported their viewpoint and disregarding anything contrary.
 The results illustrated that people set higher standards of evidence for hypotheses that go against their current expectations.

 We tend to search for, interpret, favor, and recall information in a way that confirms or supports our prior beliefs or values.
-This tendency is known as confirmation bias, and when we aren’t careful it can also show up during the design process.
+This tendency is known as confirmation bias, and when we aren’t careful it can also show up during the design process as well.

 How it occurs